 That constraint has largely disappeared with introduction of vibe coding and arrival of multiple open platforms, inlcuding ones that let you stich a prototype for free.

 What an amazing acceleration of the startup building progress.
-Almost infinite iterations are possible to dream up and deploy to test users very quickly.
+Almost infinite iterations that are possible to dream up and deploy to test users very quickly.

 More product, less insight

-- Teams can now build faster than they can think
+- Teams can now build faster than they can think!

 - They generate more products than they can reliably validate with human users

 The core issue is what Steve calls an “impedance mismatch” between product development and learning.
+What really matters but is harder to outsource to AI is:

 - Choosing the right problem.